gcharalampous/book-notes/thinking-fast-and-slow/PART-II.md

 ## Favorite Quotes

-- “This is your System 1 talking.
-Slow down and let your System 2 take control.” – Chapter-1
-- “What came quickly to my mind was an intuition from System 1.
-I’ll have to start over and search my memory deliberately.” - Chapter-2
-- "His ego was depleted after a long day of meetings.
-So he just turned to standard operating procedures instead of thinking through the problem." - Chapter-3
-- "His System 1 constructed a story, and his System 2 believed it.
-It happens to all of us." - Chapter-4
-- "I’m in a very good mood today, and my System 2 is weaker than usual.
-I should be extra careful." - Chapter-5
-- "he can’t accept that she was just unlucky; she needs a causal story.
-She will end up thinking that someone intentionally sabotaged her work." - Chapter 6
-- "He likes the project, so he thinks its costs are low and its benefits are high.
-Nice example of the affect heuristic." - Chapter 9
 - "I plan to keep the results of the experiment secret until we have a sufficiently large sample.
 Otherwise we will face pressure to reach a conclusion prematurely." - Chapter 10
 - “Our aim in the negotiation is to get them anchored on this number.” - Chapter 11
 - This is an availability cascade: a nonevent that is inflated by the media and the public until it fills our TV screens and becomes all anyone is talking about. - Chappter 13